Project phases help you plan and track your projects more efficiently by breaking them into smaller, more manageable

 Project phases can be created three ways in Float:

-- From the project view of the Schedule by dragging across the timeline to open the project phases menu.
+From the Projects view of the Schedule by dragging across the timeline to open the project phases menu.

 Assign a project phase

 Once you've created a project phase, it's time to start using it!
 Project phases can be assigned in a number of different places within Float.

 You can set a phase whenever you assign a new task to your team on the Schedule.

 You can set a phase whenever you create a new milestone for a project.

 You can set a phase whenever you submit hours on the Log Time page if your team is using time tracking.